streamx-co/FluentGQL/README.md

 # Fluent Java Interface to Cypher

-Streamx has a line of products offering fluent interface for Java developers to other languages.
-The key differentiator is natural Java integration, since we "recompile - transpile" Java Byte Code to target language (Cypher).
+Streamx has a line of products offering Java fluent interface to other languages.
+The key differentiator is natural Java integration, since we "recompile - transpile" Java Byte Code to target language (e.g. Cypher).
 As a result, there is no semantic gaps and learning curve is short.
 Using our technology, the Cypher queries over OGM would look like this ([see OGM type declarations](types.md)):

 ```java
 public Map<String, Object> getDirectorAndMovies(String name,